 Lais would recount in this movie how cool it was, considering all that had happened, to be able to send Triston a happy birthday text months later when he turned 15.

 It would also include a part about how a close-knit community that had been witness to several tragedies over the last year now had something incredibly positive to rally around.

 “It was a real team effort,” Stacy said.
 “From the coaches to the police and medical staff, to all the people who kept us in their prayers; we felt truly blessed.”

-“I just wonder if they have any idea how much everyone’s support helped us get through this,” Kari said.
+“I just wonder if they have any idea how much everyone’s support helped us get through this,” Kari said in the days after Triston began making a full recovery.
 “For the people who helped us, it might have felt like just some little gesture to them.
 But it was actually really huge to us.
 We’re grateful to them.
 We think about them all the time.”

 - Sports physical can help parents spot issues